Quantum Error Correction for Beginners: Preliminaries

 First, coding based on data-copying, which is extensively used in classical error correction cannot be used due to the no-cloning theorem of quantum mechanics~\cite{WZ82}.
 This result implies that there exists no transformation resulting in the following mapping,

 i.e. it is impossible to perfectly copy an unknown quantum state.
 This means that quantum data cannot be protected from errors by simply making multiple copies.
 Secondly, direct measurement cannot be used to effectively protect against errors, since this will act to destroy any quantum superposition that is being used for computation.
-Error correction protocols must therefore be employed which can detect and correct errors without determining {\em any} information regarding the qubit state.
-Finally, unlike classical information, qubits can experience traditional bit errors, $\ket{0} \leftrightarrow \ket{1}$ but unlike classical information, qubit are also susceptible to phase errors $\ket{1} \leftrightarrow -\ket{1}$.
-Hence any error correcting procedure needs to be able to simultaneously correct for both.
+Error correction protocols must therefore be employed, which can detect and correct errors without determining {\em any} information regarding the qubit state.
+Unlike classical information, qubits are susceptible to both traditional bit errors $\ket{0} \leftrightarrow \ket{1}$, {\em and} also phase errors $\ket{0} \leftrightarrow \ket{0}$, $\ket{1} \leftrightarrow -\ket{1}$.
+Hence any error correction procedure needs to be able to simultaneously correct for both.
+Finally, errors in quantum information are intrinsically continuous (i.e. qubits do not experience full bit or phase flips but rather an angular shift of the qubit state by any angle).
+This issue will be discussed in more depth in Section \ref{sec:sec:decoherence}

-At its most basic level, QEC utilizes the idea of redundant encoding where quantum data is protected by extending the size of the Hilbert space for a single, logically encoded qubit and essentially spreading out the information over multiple qubits.
-This way, errors only perturb codeword states by small amounts which can then be detected and corrected, without directly measuring the quantum state of any qubit.
+At its most basic level, QEC utilizes the idea of redundant encoding.
+This is where the total size of the Hilbert space is expanded beyond what is needed to store a single qubit of information.
+This way, errors on individual qubits are mapped to large set of mutually orthogonal subspaces, the size of which is determined by the number of qubits utilized in the code.
+Finally, the error correction protocol cannot allow us to gain information regarding the coefficients, $\alpha$ and $\beta$ of the encoded state; as doing so would collapse the system.

-\section{Quantum Errors: Cause and Effect}
+\section{Quantum errors: Cause and effect}

-Before we even begin discussing the details of quantum error correction, we first examine some of the common sources of errors in quantum information processing and contextualize what they imply for computation.
-We will consider several important sources of errors and how they influence a trivial, single qubit, quantum algorithm.
+Before we begin discussing the details of QEC, we first examine some of the common sources of errors in quantum information processing and contextualize what they imply for computation.
+We will consider several important sources of errors and how they influence two trivial, single qubit quantum algorithms.

-This trivial algorithm will be a computation consisting of a single qubit, intitilized in the $\ket{0}$ state undergoing $N$ identity operations.
-Such that the final, error free state is,
+The first algorithm is a computation consisting of a single qubit, initialized in the $\ket{0}$ state undergoing $N$ identity operations.
+If this algorithm is performed perfectly the final state is,

+where $I \equiv \sigma_I$ is the identity gate.
+Measurement of the qubit in the $\ket{0}$, $\ket{1}$ basis will consequently yield the result 0 with a probability of unity.